solana-labs/governance-docs/docs/multisig-realm/create-multisig-realm/multisig-realm.md

 **After following this steps, you should have something like the image below:**
 ![multisigteam](/img/multisig-realm/multisig-form.png)

-**Then just click create.
-Your wallet will pop up twice asking for signatures.
-The first is to create and mint the tokens and the second, to deploy the realm.**
+**Then just click create, your wallet will pop up asking for signature.
+Approve to create the tokens and deploy the realm.**

 After the transaction is complete, you'll be redirected to the realm's page.